octocompose/docs/content/en/docs/cli.md

   Command reference and usage examples for the OctoCompose CLI.
 ---

-The `octoctl` command line interface provides a comprehensive set of commands for managing your OctoCompose deployments.
+The `octoctl` command line interface provides a set of commands for managing your deployments.

 ## Basic Usage